gcallah/SoftwareEngineering/md/chap3.md

 The image above outlines how plan-driven processes and agile development are different.
 Plan-driven processes have their iterations within separate stages.
-DOcumentation is then created to move to the next stage.
+Documentation is then created to move to the next stage.
 However, in the agile approach, the activities requirements and implementation are done at the same time.